apache/mxnet/docs/tutorials/python/mnist.md

 lenet = mx.sym.SoftmaxOutput(data=fc2, name='softmax')
 ```

 Now we train LeNet with the same hyper-parameters as before.
-Note that, if GPU is
-available, it is desirable to use GPU for the computation given that LeNet is
-more complex and compute intensive than the previous multilayer perceptron.
-To do so, we only need to
-change `mx.cpu()` to `mx.gpu()`.
+Note that, if a GPU is available, it is desirable to use GPU for the computation given that LeNet is more complex and compute-intensive than the previous multilayer perceptron.
+To do so, we only need to change `mx.cpu()` to `mx.gpu()`.

 ```python
 # create a trainable module on GPU 0